MichalVaclavek/Greetings/README.md

 ## Running the tests

-Standard right click on the /src/test/java directory of the project in your Eclipse Project explorer and select Run jUnit test. or 'mvn test' in the project's directory.
+Standard right click on the /src/test/java directory of the project in your Eclipse Project explorer and select Run JUnit test. or 'mvn test' in the project's directory.

 ## Deployment